GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 Optimizing large language models requires careful consideration across multiple dimensions.
 The techniques discussed here represent the current state-of-the-art in LLM optimization, from memory-efficient attention mechanisms to advanced parallelism strategies.
 As models continue to grow, these optimization techniques become increasingly critical for practical deployment.

-*This post covers the essential optimization techniques for large language models.
-Feel free to reach out if you'd like to discuss any of these topics in more detail!*